mng2/AcornCLE215p/test02_pciebasic/README.md

            +-18.2  Advanced Micro Devices, Inc. [AMD] K8 [Athlon64/Opteron] DRAM Controller
            \-18.3  Advanced Micro Devices, Inc. [AMD] K8 [Athlon64/Opteron] Miscellaneous Control
 ```
 See that `Device 1234:abcd`?
-That means it worked, whew.
+That is the Vendor ID and Product ID chosen for this demo.
 This particular format for `lspci` shows the tree structure, which one will
 need to know about when the time comes to access the device.

-Now do a `lspci -vvnn`.
-Sort through the output and find the relevant entry:
+Now do a `sudo lspci -vvnn -d 1234:` to get the details.
 ```
 01:00.0 Memory controller [0580]: Device [1234:abcd]
 	Subsystem: Device [1234:4321]
 	{...}
 	Region 0: Memory at d0000000 (32-bit, non-prefetchable) [size=16K]
+	{...}
+	LnkSta:	Speed 2.5GT/s (downgraded), Width x1 (downgraded)
 ```
+I'll just note a few things out of the data dump.
+The Link Status shows that the PCIe link is operating at gen1, x1.
+This is because I am running on an old computer with only gen1 support,
+and I'm using one of those x1 PCIe extenders to make the board more accessible.

-This tells us that despite lacking a driver, the kernel went ahead and mapped BAR0 somewhere.
+The "Region 0:" line tells us that despite lacking a driver, the kernel went ahead and mapped BAR0 somewhere.
 To be honest, I don't know why this happens, but it's nice since otherwise you'd probably need a driver.

 Now for convenience's sake clone and compile the very useful `pcimem` utility: https://github.com/billfarrow/pcimem